jschaf/dns/README.md

 Why should you use `dns.Resolver`?

-- Increase performance of HTTP clients, reducing unnecessary round trips for DNS lookups.
+- Increase the performance of HTTP clients, reducing unnecessary round trips for DNS lookups.

 - Avoid external dependencies, like separate a caching DNS resolver.